 I went to the Yanping Road shop and spent ages going through the menu because everything sounded scrumptious.
 It was lunch time when I visited, so my Instagram husband and I both got set meals with drinks and appetisers.
-Our vegetable paella and detox salad were so good.
 Even though there was no meat in our food, we left the restaurant fully satisfied – stuffed, actually.
 We couldn’t finish our meals and had to grab the leftovers to-go!

-If you’re still hankering after those dumplings, Pure & Whole does offer a vegetarian jiaozi.
+If you’re still hankering after those dumplings, Pure & Whole does offer vegetarian jiaozi.
 It’s filled with a plethora of vegetables wrapped in rice paper and served with cashew sauce.
-Much better than the streetside fake pork meat, am I right?
+Much better than the street side fake pork meat, am I right?

 Pure & Whole